 Minimum energy efficiency standards vary by region.
 Additionally, air conditioners, heat pumps, and packaged units made after Jan.
 1, 2015, have higher minimum efficiency levels than products manufactured prior to that date.
-The team at Mitchell Heating can help you determine the minimum requirements for Colorado Springs, let you know if your current products meet those requirements, or help you find a replacement air conditioner if necessary.
+The team at Mitchell Heating can help you determine the minimum requirements for your area, let you know if your current products meet those requirements, or help you find a replacement air conditioner if necessary.

 How can I confirm the model and serial numbers for my cooling unit?